murraysagal/SSCollectionViewExchangeController/README.md

 ### Cocoapods

-1. Add a pod entry for SSCollectionViewExchangeController to your Podfile: `pod 'SSCollectionViewExchangeController'`
+1. Add an entry to your Podfile: `pod 'SSCollectionViewExchangeController'`
 2. Install the pod(s) by running: `pod install`